Investment is one of the best means of achieving financial freedom.

 What I also like about a GIC is its flexibility.
 This means you can hold it on a TFSA, RESP, RRSP or RRIF.

-What is the Best Long-Term Investment in Canada?
+Best Long-Term Investment in Canada?

 As the name implies, long-term investments are investment vehicles with a long time horizon.
 This means you must have a long-term investment objective to open a long-term investment account.